 - In Marathon 2, Durandal was far less of a nutjob than the first game.
 Still, he does briefly stop to remind you that "If you insist on stumbling around when our time here is limited, I may just decide that you're not all that special after all and teleport you out into space."
 Probably justified in that he was going through the early stages of Rampancy in the first game (which includes a "psychotic anger" phase), and by the second game has calmed down and stabilized a great deal.

 - In Homestuck, many characters had drifted to being more serious, as the events of Act 5 became very stressful and worrisome.
 This meant characters were less prone to cracking jokes, and more prone to simple kindness, depression, anger, etc. After a year's Time Skip in Act 6 however, they have been shown to act more similarly to their original characterization, with their new characterization still lingering however.
 The most notable characters this has occurred with are John, Dave, and Karkat, though it has occurred with everyone affected by the Time Skip to some extent, with the exception of Terezi.

-- A whole two-page sequence shows Rose, who had been becoming far more serious and dark, being 'returned' to her original self by John in which he expresses concern about how she hasn't been making many jokes lately, and she kids along with him, pretending to be a logical robot-type character.
+- A whole two-page sequence shows Rose, who had been becoming far more serious and dark, being 'returned' to her original self by John in which he expresses concern about how she hasn't been making many jokes lately, and she kids along with him, pretending to be a Straw Vulcan-type character.

 - The Avengers: Earth's Mightiest Heroes portrays The Wasp as energetic, witty, and caring, like in Marvel Adventures.
 However, one episode, "459", inexplicably reverts Wasp to her Silver Age personality.
 She desperately wishes her teammate Ant-Man would love her, and flirts with other male superheroes to make him jealous.